pexip/os-rustc/src/doc/book/nostarch/chapter17.md

 > data and the procedures that operate on that data.
 The procedures are
 > typically called *methods* or *operations*.

-Using this definition, Rust is object oriented: structs and enums have data, and `impl` blocks provide methods on structs and enums.
+Using this definition, Rust is object-oriented: structs and enums have data, and `impl` blocks provide methods on structs and enums.
 Even though structs and enums with methods aren’t *called* objects, they provide the same functionality, according to the Gang of Four’s definition of objects.